segabl/pd2-streamlined-heisting/README.md

 - Adds unique weapons for different factions, similar to how GenSec uses their own rifles and shotguns
 - Adds chest armor to the heavy SWAT on Normal and Hard, to be in line with the heavy SWATs on other difficulties
-- Makes heavy shotgunners more distinct from their rifle counterparts by adding gadgets to their helmets
+- Makes shotgunners more distinct from their rifle counterparts (added shell straps, gadget variations)
-- Replaces the lazy recolors for Mexican police with better recolors of the less seen cop models (blue SWAT)
+- Replaces the lazy recolors for Mexican police with custom models based on the less seen SWAT models
 - Adds missing enemy types (ZEAL Shotgunners, ZEAL Medic, GenSec and ZEAL Sniper)
-- Adds slight visual variations to murkywater shotgunners (both heavies and lights) to make them more distinct
 - Fixes heavy Murkywater units body armor protecting their back
 - Fixes some broken LOD models and removes some normal seams